dante-ferr/ai-delver-client/README.md

 - Git clone Ai Delver with its submodules: `git clone --recurse-submodules -j8 https://github.com/dante-ferr/ai-delver.git`
 - Run `make build`
 - Run `make run`

+Note that this project requires proper GPU driver setup: you must have NVIDIA drivers and NVIDIA Container Toolkit installed in your system.

 If you want to see the logs of ai_delver_intelligence's container, you need to: